TNorsang/Wordle/README.md

 The following **optional** features are implemented:

-- [ g] User can toggle betweeen different word lists
+- [ ] User can toggle betweeen different word lists
 - [x] User can see the 'correctness' of their guess through colors on the word
 - [x] User sees a visual change after guessing the correct word
 - [ ] User can tap a 'Reset' button to get a new word and clear previous guesses